The Beast Must Die (1974 film): Critical reception

+"This is a detective story and you are the detectives, but the question is not who is the murderer but who is the werewolf ... watch for the werewolf break ... a chance for you to make up your minds".
+Thus, roughly, runs the prologue addressed to the audience in The Beast Must Die, one of the few Amicus films to break away from the tradition of horror compilations.
+And sure enough, some three-quarters of the way through, the audience is given a visual recap on events and personalities and a fifteen second pause for thought.
+The gimmick is amusing enough and brings a touch of the old-time fairground entertainment into proceedings; sadly, though, the film seems prepared to take its undoubtedly powerful material entirely at this pick-the-beast level, with each of the characters being 'set up' in turn as the guilty party.
+The story of an outbreak of animalism among the fatally flawed rich, with its parallel theme of the hunter who is fated to turn hunted ... is surely capable of supporting a much more serious and atmospheric treatment.
+Amicus still seem to be in need of a good scriptwriter and also, perhaps, a director able to make visually real the themes in the often quite inspired material the company chooses to film."

 Allmovie wrote, "The non-anthology output of Amicus Productions tended to be hit-and-miss, but The Beast Must Die is an interesting if lightweight horror-mystery hybrid from the studio."

-DVD release
+Home media

 The film was released on DVD as part of the Umbrella Entertainment box set Amicus: The Studio That Dripped Blood.
 This edition includes the following special features: commentary by director Paul Annett, a "Directing The Beast" featurette, and Amicus Collection trailers.

 It is also included in a coffin-shaped Amicus box set released by Anchor Bay UK.

 The film was released separately on DVD on 25 July 2006 by Dark Sky Films.
 The special features included in this release are commentary by director Paul Annett, the "Directing The Beast" featurette, Paul Annett's tribute to Peter Cushing, cast and crew bios, liner notes, trailers, and a still gallery.

-The film has subsequently been released on blu-ray by Severin Films in the US and Powerhouse Indicator in the UK.
+The film has subsequently been released on Blu-ray by Severin Films in the US and Powerhouse Indicator in the UK.